-The major draw here is hiking to the top of Cerro la Campana, a 1,880 metre-high summit where you can see the Andes on one side and the Pacific Ocean on the other.
+The major draw here is hiking to the top of Cerro la Campana.
+This is a 1,880 metre-high summit where you can see the Andes on one side and the Pacific Ocean on the other.
 However, to do this you really need a full day to reach the summit.

-If you’re thinking of hiking to the top of Cerro la Campana then you’ve really got to set off around 6 or 7am to ensure you’ve got enough time to complete it in a day.
+If you’re thinking of climbing Cerro la Campana, then you’ve really got to set off around 6 or 7am to ensure you’ve got enough time to complete it in a day.

-As I was coming from Viña del Mar, unfortunately I didn’t have enough time to summit Cerro la Campana, but there are still some really great hiking trails within Parque Nacional la Campana.
+As I was coming from Viña del Mar, unfortunately I didn’t have enough time to summit Cerro la Campana myself.

 If you don’t fancy the metro then there are buses running regularly from Valparaiso and Viña del Mar to Limache, so it all depends on which mode of transport you prefer.

 From Limache there are a number of buses running to either Olmué where you can catch another bus to Parque Nacional la Campana, or, if you’re lucky, there are direct buses to the park entrance but these are less regular.

 The people on the front desk are really helpful and full of information, and they pointed out a number of different trails I could do for the afternoon.
 You can ask them loads of questions about the area, but they were great at point out the best hiking trails.

-With Cerro la Campana out of the question, there were a couple of viewpoints that looked like they would be good hikes, so stocked up with snacks and water I headed off.
+With trekking Cerro la Campana out of the question, there were a couple of viewpoints that looked like they would be good hikes, so stocked up with snacks and water I headed off.

 One of the girls on the front desk told me to keep an eye out for birds, and whilst walking along that loop I came across a couple of eagles up in the trees.
 It always pays to keep your eyes open here!